pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

-`effGetSeakerArrangement` is most likely close by (`41` or `43`), A simple test would first set the speaker-arrangment, and then try to query it back.
+`effGetSeakerArrangement` is most likely close by (`41` or `43`), A simple test would first set the speaker-arrangement, and then try to query it back.
 According to JUCE, the plugin should return `1` in case of success.
 The calling convention is slightly different from `effSetSpeakerArrangement`, as `ptr` and `ivalue` hold addresses of pointer-sized memory regions, where the plugin is supposed to write